Choosing The Wrong Career Sucks

 Even though I was suffering hard on the inside, I was doing OK on the outside.

-I was indeed artistic, and even smart.
-So, I was doing pretty good if you took my grades as a reference to my so-called success.
-I never failed a class, which is extremely rare for an architecture student, and while I was average in some classes, I was really really good in other, which made the process barely tolerable.
+I was indeed artistic, and even smart in certain situations.
+So, I was doing pretty good if you took my grades as a reference of my so-called success.
+I never failed a class, which is extremely rare for an architecture student.
+And while I was average in some classes, I was really really good in others, which made the process barely tolerable.
 I liked classes that involved abstract thinking, lots of reading and writing.
-And because I was doing OK, or in other words, because I never hit rock bottom, all my suffering was irrelevant as long as I stayed in the system.
+And because I was doing OK, or in other words, because I never hit rock bottom, all my suffering was irrelevant as long as I stayed inside the system.
 Studying architecture was hard for everyone, and not everyone had to have an existential attachment to their profession like I was desperately longing for.
 So I started questioning my own suffering.

 Maybe I was exaggerating this whole career thing.

 And in retrospect, now I know that this is exactly what is wrong with compromising.
 If you compromise and settle for a moderate joy and moderate fulfilment and moderate growth and moderate happiness, so that you wouldn’t end up with little joy and little fulfilment and little growth and little happiness, then you will never be able to find legitimate enough reasons to leave your moderate pain and moderate boredom and moderate alienation and moderate contempt.
 You’d be too tempted by a moderate comfort that you wouldn’t be bothered to do anything that would jeopardise it.
 The rest of the world wouldn’t support you either because you’ve willingly made the compromise in the first place.
 You have already chosen moderate.
 So the moderate suffering would probably not kick you in the ass enough to make a shift in your career, or in your life.